Contributing to the Reduction of the Harmful Use of Alcohol

-Beer has been a part of cultures around the world for thousands of years, and we believe that every experience with beer should be a positive one.
+Beer has been part of cultures around the world for thousands of years, and we believe that every experience with beer should be a positive one.
+We’re a global company, brewing beers and building brands that will continue to bring people together for a better world for the next 100 years and beyond.
 This relies on thriving communities across the globe where harmful drinking no longer presents a social challenge.
-Our smart drinking commitments, and the beliefs that underpin them, will help make this vision a reality.
+Our Smart Drinking commitments, and the beliefs that underpin them, will help make this vision a reality.

-We believe that harmful consumption of alcohol is bad for our consumers, our employees, our families, our communities and our business…Therefore, we take seriously our responsibility to help reduce and prevent the harmful use of alcohol throughout the world.Budweiser Prohibition Brew, a no-alcohol version of our global brand Budweiser, allows consumers to enjoy the flavor and satisfaction of beer without the alcohol.
+We believe that harmful consumption of alcohol is bad for our consumers, our colleagues, our families, our communities, and our business……And that means, we take seriously our responsibility to help reduce and prevent the harmful use of alcohol across the world.Budweiser Prohibition Brew, a no-alcohol version of our global brand Budweiser, allows consumers to enjoy the flavor and satisfaction of beer without the alcohol.

-We believe in and share the ambition of the World Health Organization and United Nations Sustainable Development Goals to reduce the harmful use of alcohol by 10% by 2025…Therefore, we have set ambitious Global Smart Drinking Goals for ourselves and are investing heavily to measurably shift social norms and behaviors around harmful use of alcohol.
+We believe in and share the WHO and UN Sustainable Development Goals’ ambition to reduce the harmful use of alcohol by 10% by 2025…… And that means, we have set ambitious Global Smart Drinking Goals for ourselve

-We believe in evidence-based solutions and that independent measurement and evaluation are key to progress…Therefore, the AB InBev Foundation is promoting evidence-based approaches through the public health experts and independent evaluators they are working with, who will have full autonomy as they publish their results in reputable journals.
+We believe in evidence-based solutions and that independent measurement and evaluation are key to progress…And that means, the AB InBev Foundation is promoting evidence-based approaches through the public health experts and independent evaluators they are working with, who will have full autonomy as they publish their results in reputable journals.

-We believe that providing consumers with high-quality no- and low-Alcohol beers (NABLAB) can play an important role in reducing harmful consumption…Therefore, we are developing a NABLAB marketing strategy that will give consumers choices and support better patterns of alcohol consumption.Aguila Cero, a non-alcohol extension of our Colombian brand Aguila, was launced in 2016.
+We believe that providing consumers with high-quality No- and Low-Alcohol beers (NABLAB) can play an important role in reducing harmful consumption…And that means we are developing a NABLAB marketing strategy that will give consumers choices and support better patterns of alcohol consumption.Aguila Cero, a non-alcohol extension of our Colombian brand Aguila, was launced in 2016.

-We believe when you drive you should never drink…Therefore we fully support all targeted legislation and enforcement measures that have been shown to reduce impaired driving, including strict mandatory BAC limits in every country.
+We believe when you drive you should never drink…And that means, we fully support all targeted legislation and enforcement measures that have been shown to reduce impaired driving, including strict mandatory BAC limits in every country.

-We believe in helping consumers understand why and how alcohol should be consumed within limits…Therefore we are working with partners to develop and implement evidence-based means of increasing alcohol literacy among consumers.
+We believe in helping consumers understand why and how alcohol should be consumed within limits…And that means, we are working with partners to develop and implement evidence-based means of increasing alcohol literacy among consumers.

-We believe the way we market our products matters and must be responsible…Therefore we work hard to ensure our marketing does not target underage consumers, reflects good taste and decency, and does not idealize harmful alcohol consumption or behaviors.Through our initiatives and brands, we promote smart drinking behaviors, such as alternating beers with non-alcoholic beverages like water.
+We believe the way we market our products matters and must be responsible…And that means, we work hard to ensure our marketing does not target underage consumers, reflects good taste and decency, and does not idealize harmful alcohol consumption or behaviors.Through our initiatives and brands, we promote smart drinking behaviors, such as alternating beers with non-alcoholic beverages like water.

-We believe that our products are not to be consumed by under-aged drinkers…Therefore we promote, support and implement programs, public policies and campaigns to prevent, discourage and reduce underage drinking.
+We believe that our products are not to be consumed by under-aged drinkers...… And that means, we promote, support and implement programs, public policies and campaigns to prevent, discourage, and reduce underage drinking.